-There are so many kinds of creativity that I have discovered over the years.
+There are so many kinds of creativity I've discovered over the years.
 Creating melodies is one that I discovered at an early age.
 But I found that I never had the patience to compose music.
 I was much more content writing words.
 Unfortunately, I find now that my words oftentimes have limitations in expressing certain ideas.
 So did I make a major mistake in becoming a writer instead of a composer or musician?

 Strangely enough, a lot of my poems are like that, too.
 Even more interestingly, I’ve found that a lot of my best poems are actually written to those little ditties in my head.
-So perhaps, it is best that I became a poet with a musical mind.
+Perhaps, it's best that I became a poet with a musical mind.

 I was born to be a writer, and I know that.
-I do not regret pursuing prosaic writing to the maximum at all.
-But I wonder sometimes what my brain is doing trying to stretch me out as a petty ditty composer and poet.
+I do not regret pursuing prose writing to the maximum at all.
+But, I wonder sometimes what my brain is doing trying to stretch me out as a petty ditty composer and poet.

 If you have a burning passion to create things, how do you channel this passion?
 I’d love to hear how you do it.

 Photo credit: Flickr user Steven Depolo, via Creative Commons License 2.0